KreigD/portfolio/README.md

 ## The WHO

-I am a freelance web developer with just over a year of real-world experience under my belt.
-My current home is in the Portland metro area in Oregon, but I was born and raised in northwest New Mexico (yes, it is a state, and no, I do not speak Spanish).
+I am a full time front-end developer who previously did freelance, and I have been professionally programming since 2017.
+My current home is Fresno, California.
+I recently moved from Portland, Oregon, where I lived for four years, but I was born and raised in New Mexico.
 I’ve got an amazing wife and two wonderful little boys. and they always get top priority in my world.
 I’m an avid reader, sci-fi/fantasy fan, and gamer.
 Most of my life, I have always done very well with teaching myself new things, so I’m well-suited to the ever-changing demands of the web.

 ## The HOW

 It took a few years of following other opportunities in the non-profit world (I was a youth pastor for a few years), but eventually my path led back to learning web design and development.
 I finally took the plunge and started learning through the wonderful folks at Team Treehouse.
 In January 2017 I landed my first legitimate client (a small WordPress-powered site for a small apartment building).
-Soon after I landed another client, and a couple more.
-I’ve now got a fairly steady stream of work, and I’m always learning new things as the web grows and changes.
+Soon after I landed another client, and a couple more, and so on.
+In late 2019, I was able to transition into full-time work with Little Rhino, LLC, a small WordPress agency based in Seattle.

 ## The WHAT